Chapter 1, Aserol

 As they left, Horis realised that he had given his occupation but the man Morgan had revealed nothing.

 I have also written a series of Flash Fiction vignettes to give you more of a taste of Norlandia, start reading them by clicking below.

 Or, for a FREE Steampunk short story, please click the button below.

 And now, the sequel is on the way, Titled A new life in Ventis, it tells the story of what happened next,

 What has happened to Horis Strongman since we saw him last?
 The events in Aserol and beyond have changed him and given him adventures that he could never have imagined.
 His life is now completely different in every respect.
 He had travelled far and wide and seen things that he never would have thought were possible.

 But those who were against him have recovered and can still do him harm.
 Before he and those he cares for can be truly safe, he must face his foes again, and this time, the stakes are raised.
 By the time his journey ends, he will find that he has allies in the strangest places for the final confrontation that he hopes will secure his future.

 The story takes in foreign lands and new dangers as Horis fights for the freedom to live in peace.

-A New Life in Ventis is due to be published on October 26th, 2017, A sample can be found by clicking on the cover picture.
-For purchase links, click the button.
+A New Life in Ventis was published on October 26th, 2017, A sample can be found by clicking on the cover picture.
+For purchase links and Amazon look inside, click the button.

 I also have plans for a third part in what is becoming a series, watch this space for news.